tcminh1987/proxmox733-windows-template/README.md

 * Clone machine (If something goes wrong you won't have to waste your time installing windows over and over)
 * Add serial port 0 and set display to serial port 0
 * Install cloudbase init (You must install the Continous Build: https://cloudbase.it/downloads/CloudbaseInitSetup_x64.msi)
-* Launch powershell script FixUserService.ps1 as administrator
+* Launch powershell script FixUserService.ps1 as administrator (Execute the following command set-executionpolicy -executionpolicy unrestricted to enable the permission to run scripts.)
 * Upload cloudinit configuration files conf/*.conf, conf/Unattend.xml and localscripts/*.py
 * Disable cloudbase startup by launching this command as administrator: sc config cloudbase-init start= disabled
 * Launch sysprep with these commands